Funding your support

 If you are a home student you may be entitled to a Disabled Students’ Allowance (DSA).
 The DSA is a non-means test available to disabled students and designed to pay for any additional study-related costs that may arise as a result of your access requirements.

 DSA can potentially help you with funding towards:

-- general additional disability related expenses
+- general additional disability-related expenses

 - extra travel costs.

 Please be aware that this allowance is only available to UK students via your funding body.
-It is given in addition to the standard student finance package you receive and is subject to various terms and conditions.
+It is provided in addition to the standard student finance package you receive and is subject to various terms and conditions.

 You can make your application for DSA via your funding body in advance of starting your course.
 Please be aware that the application process can be different for undergraduate and postgraduate students and those studying on a course funded by the NHS.